WWitman/swagger-node-slack/README-blog2.md

 ## Get the sample swagger-node-slack app from GitHub

-To make things extra-simple, we've written the backend API ahead of time.
+To make things extra-simple, we've written the back-end API ahead of time.

 1. Download or clone the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project on GitHub.
 2. cd to the root project directory `swagger-node-slack`.